Note: This video was made using an older version of the software.

 - Click Reference on the left

 - Open the Passage Guide from the right of the menu

-To open the Guide from the Guides menu or the Command Box:
+To open the Guide from the Guides/Workflows menu or the Command Box:

-- Either click Guides > Passage Guide or type open pass in the Command Box then select Open Passage Guide in the Guides section.
+- Either click Guides/Workflows > Passage Guide or type open pass in the Go Box then select Open Passage Guide in the Guides section.

 Enter John 15:1-8 in the passage box (you can also abbreviate the Bible book to speed up your passage entry).

 Whichever method you used to access the Passage Guide, you can now scroll down and expand the Sermons section.
 Here, you can expand the entry you're interested in and open a sermon for study and reflection.

 Note: This also has an entry called Sermon Documents that contains any sermons (prepared in Logos) you have preached on this passage.
 You can review these sermons in exactly the same way as described above.

 The Topic Guide provides similar information about Sermons in your Sermon Archives but is linked to a specific topic.
 Again, you can open this Guide from either the Guides/Workflows Menu or the Command Box.
 Once you have done so, enter a topic of interest and choose from the various options: